jaydavis359/Cocktail-Collector/Testing.md/testing.md

 ## Aditional Testing

+* A gmail acccount was setup to recieve the emails from the sign up form in the footer, this did recieve the users email address with a sign up request message as intended.
 * Navagation bar elements tested and functional across all device sizes, each link directing to the appropriate page and from each page back.
 * Website title heading in the navagetion bar acts as alternate home button link as intended.